banesullivan/banesullivan/site/publications.rst

 Workshops
 =========
+* **PyVista for Geoscientists** - Instructed a workshop introducing PyVista as a visualization toolkit for geoscientists for *Transform 2021*. https://www.youtube.com/watch?v=FmNmRBsEBHE
 * **3D Geotechnical Site Investigation and BIM** - Co-instructed a workshop on visualizing geotechnical site investigation data in a 3D environment for the *Tunneling Fundamentals, Practice and Innovations Workshop* at the Colorado School of Mines.
 October 2018 and 2019.